Master of Science in Nursing (MSN)

 - MSN Core Courses (22 credits) are primarily taught online, with the potential for some synchronous class sessions via videoconferencing technology.
 Y625 Advanced Physical Assessment includes six on-site lab days that must be attended in-person.

-- Clinical placements are arranged cooperatively by students and IUSON faculty and staff; all clinical hours must be completed within the state of Indiana.
+- Clinical placements are arranged cooperatively by students and IUSON faculty.

 - All clinical hours must be completed within the state of Indiana due to supervision requirements.

 - BSN degree from a CCNE or ACEN accredited program, or foreign equivalent.

 - BSN degree GPA of 3.0 on a 4.0 scale (as listed on BSN transcript.)